data-navigator/dggs-swg-test/README.md

 ### Building the Site

-The easiest way to install Python to build the static site is to use the Miniconda3 package manager.
+The easiest way to install Python with the required packages to build the static site is to use the Miniconda3 package manager.
 It can be downloaded [here](https://conda.io/miniconda.html).